Experience Community CIC, Huddersfield

 An Information Service

-Experience Community focus on providing an information service for people with disabilities and who are wheelchair reliant.
+Experience Community CIC focus on providing an information service for people with disabilities and who are wheelchair reliant.
 They provide written information, documented films, guidance and maps about walks, rambles and other leisure activities to do in Yorkshire, its wider surrounding areas and counties.
 The importance of this is so every individual can set their own goals and decide which activities they would like to take part in.
-Please visit the Experience Community Website to view the information they provide.
+Please visit the Experience Community Website to view the information they provide or look at their Facebook page for current events and activities.

-- Rambles typically follow routes alongside canals, around waterways and on pathways in public parks and spaces.
+- Rambles and rides typically follow routes alongside canals, around waterways and on pathways through woodland, moorland and open spaces.

-- They challenge wheelchair users on a variety of surfaces, both natural and manmade.
+- Activities challenge wheelchair users on a variety of surfaces, both natural and manmade.

-- Paths can be smooth and level, yet they can incorporate some rough, wet, uneven or sloping terrain.
+- Paths often incorporate some rough, wet, uneven or sloping terrain.

-- Some rambles push boundaries for the inclusive rider and can be rewarding.
+- Some activities push boundaries for the inclusive rider and can be rewarding.

-- Riders may need some assistance crossing some surfaces or passing through gateways.
+- Riders may need some assistance crossing some surfaces or passing through gateways - volunteers are always available to help.

 - Participants are advised to bring refreshments and lunch, dress suitably and come prepared for changes to weather conditions.